-There are no other status updates to report.
+There are no status updates to report.
 Below is the latest status update from previous reports:

 - An initial draft of the entire plan was provided by MKSK.
 The city staff reviewed and provided comments to MKSK.
 The primary comment is there should be additional background information regarding the analysis and data contained in the plan since that is used as the basis for the plan's recommendations. - The city staff, New Albany Company representatives and consultants held a visioning meeting with the goal of creating consensus around future growth and development.
-Led by consultants, the group reached agreement on a conceptual Market Street extension road alignment, development sites, and general building heights. - -The team agreed throughout the Village Center there should be a mixture of building width heights to create an authentic town center aesthetic.
-In general, though the team decided it would be appropriate for future develop ment to be up to three stories in the historic Village Center, four stories in the nine acres behind CVS, and two stories in the area between south High Street and the Market Street extension, south of Granville Street.
+Led by consultants, the group reached agreement on a conceptual Market Street extension road alignment, development sites, and general building heights. - The team agreed throughout the Village Center there should be a mixture of building width heights to create an authentic town center aesthetic.
+In general, though the team decided it would be appropriate for future develop ment to be up to three stories in the historic Village Center, four stories in the nine acres behind CVS, and two stories in the area between south High Street and the Market Street extension, south of Granville Street. - Based on the outcome of the visioning meeting with the New Albany Company, the city staff finalized the Market Street extension road alignment and potential building heights/densities so they can be incorporated into the plan.

 MKSK is updating the draft plan to incorporate staff comments and the consensus items from the visioning meeting with the New Albany Company representatives.
+MKSK is scheduled to have the initial draft completed by mid November.